Lance Reddick, star of The Wire and John Wick, dies ‘suddenly’ at age 60

 “As talented a musician as he was an actor,” Mr Pierce continued.
 “The epitome of class.
 An sudden unexpected sharp painful grief for our artistic family.
 An unimaginable suffering for his personal family and loved ones.
 Godspeed my friend.
 You made your mark here.”

-Filmmaker James Gunn said on Friday on Twitter that Reddick was “an incredibly nice guy, and an incredibly talented actor.”
+Filmmaker James Gunn said on Friday on Twitter that Reddick was “an incredibly nice guy, and an incredibly talented actor”.

-“This is heartbreaking,” Mr Gunn said.
+“This is heartbreaking,” Gunn said.
 “My love goes out to all his family, friends, and collaborators.”

-Michael Connelly, the novelist and creator of Bosch, on which Reddick played a police chief, said the actor was “a wonderful person, friend and collaborator.”
+Michael Connelly, the novelist and creator of Bosch, on which Reddick played a police chief, said the actor was “a wonderful person, friend and collaborator”.

 “He took a character who was paper-thin in the books and made Irvin Irving multi-dimensional, machiavellian, intriguing and even sympathetic,” Mr Connelly wrote on Twitter.
 “Loved working with him.
 Loved knowing him.
 He’s gone too soon.”